WANdisco/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 sidebar_label: ADLS Gen1 to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to replicate from ADLS Gen1 storage to an ADLS Gen2 container.
+Use this quickstart if you want to configure Fusion to replicate from ADLS Gen1 to ADLS Gen2 storage.

 What this guide will cover:

 - Installing WANdisco Fusion using the [docker-compose](https://docs.docker.com/compose/) tool.
-- Integrating WANdisco Fusion with the ADLS Gen1 and ADLS Gen2 storage.
+- Integrating WANdisco Fusion with ADLS Gen1 and ADLS Gen2 storage.

 ## Prerequisites